 It’s no secret I love documentaries.
+Documentaries are the hidden gems of the movie world.
+Not as many people watch them, but those who do know their greatness and become addicted.
 Frankly, the hardest part of compiling a list is narrowing it down.
 I have tried to find some from every category for every taste, from food to sports to just plain nutty.
+The list isn’t really ranked.
+If it made the list it means it’s worth watching, but the best will always be closer to number one.
+It’s full of interesting picks.

-The list isn’t ranked, just full of interesting picks.
-Documentaries are the hidden gems of the movie world.
-Not many people watch them, but those who do know of their greatness become addicted.
-This shocking documentary embeds documentarians in Florida Justice Transitions trailer park, home to 120 convicted sex offenders whose living requirements force them to commune.
+This is a film about the people nobody wants as their neighbors.
+This shocking documentary follows the residents of Florida Justice Transitions trailer park, founded by the mother of a convicted sex offender and home to 120 convicted sex offenders whose living requirements force them to commune.
 The residents discuss their experiences living in the outside world.

 A film about sexual assault on college campuses, The Hunting Ground focuses on the story of two former students of University of North Carolina at Chapel Hill who filed a Title IX complaint against UNC in response to their rapes while enrolled.
 This issue has become a huge problem in the United States, and the film looks at how administrators often ignore or minimize claims, suppressing statistics for the sake of the universities’ reputation.

 This film examines the infamous 30-year-old cold case of Johnny Gosch, an Iowa paperboy who disappeared and is the first missing child to appear on a milk carton.
 It focuses on the relentless drive of his mother and the mishandled case that has been fraught with bizarre clues, confrontations, and a sighting you won’t believe.